Irubataru/beamer-themes/README.md

 My theme for the Lattice Conference 2015.
 It has some simple geometric shapes and matching boxes.
 The colour theme I got from here (slightly modified) https://color.adobe.com/Flat-UI-color-theme-2469224/?showPublished=true

-# "jonasgoethe"
-A variant with the Goethe logo, its reduntant by I have it for completeness

-# "jonascoop"
-Variant with an additional field for collaborators, also redundant